Embedded from BestInfographics.co

 Some tools of the trade.

 To help in that area, I head to the Merriam-Webster Online Dictionary.
-You can see in the link that I was working on an evocative analogy for the time needed for reflection and the growth found from that time that leads to a freer and more beautiful existence.
+You can see within the link that I was working on an evocative analogy for the time needed for reflection and the growth leading to a freer and more beautiful existence.
 The process I was looking for is in the link and is now one of my favorite words.

 There are quizzes and brain training games that you can play to keep your mind sharp.
 For instance, if I am feeling too sluggish at the beginning of a writing session, I will play one of these games to drill down to the core of my brain and get the ‘plasticity going’ as I phrase it and the neurons firing.